 By Michael Delos Reyes

-There are other services a Geodetic Engineer can provide depending on the client’s needs.
-Lira Perin Habana, the owner of LPH Land Surveying Services, has been a licensed GE since 2014.
+If you are planning to verify or if you are in doubt that your property’s boundaries or mohon were altered or disturbed, you can reach Lira Perin Habana, founder of LPH Land Surveying Services.
+She has been a licensed GE since 2014.
 She is a registered member of the Geodetic Engineers of the Philippines – NCR Chapter (GEP-NCR) and has been consistently providing reliable service to their clients since 2016.

 ***Information and figures were taken on The Manual on Land Survey Procedures retrieved from: http://extwprlegs1.fao.org/docs/pdf/phi152415.pdf (visited Sept 24, 2021).